shervinazadi/shervinazadi/README.md

 ### Hi there 👋

+My name is Shervin, and I am a researcher/developer based in Rotterdam, Netherlands.
+I hold a BSc in Architectural Engineering from the University of Tehran, & MSc in Architecture (Cum laude) from TU Delft.
+I am currently a researcher at the Design Informatics Chair in TU Delft.

+My speciality is Computational Design.
+I have developed algorithms and created tools for analyses of light, visibility and accessibility in architecture.
+Nevertheless, my current research investigates the potentials of a mathematical/computational formulation of the architectural design problem, which can ultimately lead to a Computational Generative Design process.
+More specifically, I am interested in the possibility of Graph Grammars and Agent-Based Models as generative interfaces for design.

 <!--
 **shervinazadi/shervinazadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.